pudly/schmopera-hugo/content/articles/vos-mod-cats-don-pasquale.md

 related_people = ["scene/people/gregory-dahl.md", "scene/people/phillip-addis.md", "scene/people/elizabeth-polese.md"]
 short_description = ""
 slug = "vos-mod-cats-don-pasquale"
-title = "VO's Mod cats Don Pasquale"
+title = "Vancouver Opera's Mod cats Don Pasquale"
 +++
 In the second show of the season, [Vancouver Opera](/scene/companies/vancouver-opera/) presents Donizetti's _Don Pasquale_.
 A popular, comedic opera, but one seen less frequently on VO stages.
 In this production, we're taken to the rundown pensione of the title character.
 As shown through a series of projected comic strips during the overture, Don Pasquale is incredibly fond of cats, but is equally allergic to them.
 The set is covered in fluorescent green cat tchotchkes, which he is petting and fawning over since he can't have the real thing.